 The Theodore and Vivian Johnson Assistive Technology Lab is open to students registered with OAS.
 Hours are the same as the OAS office, but are subject to change, particularly during finals week or when classes are not in session.
-Private rooms are available and do not need prior reservations to use them.
+Private rooms are available and do need prior reservations to use them.
 Assistive technology is available on all computers.

 Assistive Technology Tools

 The following devices are available for use in the computer lab or for check–out for a specific period of time.
 All checked–out materials must be returned to the OAS by the designated time or student records will be tagged.
 They may be checked out again if still needed.

 - Braille EDGE 40 – Refreshable Braille display for reading documents, making notes, scheduling, and timer/calculator.
 Available for check–out.